Our Products

 Organize sites into logical groups with shared settings.

-ShareMancer Zones™ creates fully independent configuration zones—such as DEV, UAT, and PROD—within a single tenant, each with its own landing site and its own settings in ConfigHub™.
-Zones give organizations a clean way to separate environments without requiring multiple tenants, ensuring that code, automation, and provisioning scripts always pick up the correct configuration for the environment they’re operating in.
+ShareMancer Zones™ creates independent configuration zones—such as DEV, UAT, and PROD—within a single tenant, each with its own landing site and its own settings in ShareMancer ConfigHub.
+Zones give organizations a way to separate environments without requiring multiple tenants, ensuring that code, automation, and provisioning scripts always pick up the correct configuration for the environment they’re operating in.